 His mother said he suffered a mental breakdown recently after the death of didn't his best friend.
-On Tuesday, directly address the videos his sister called 911 and reported he was acting strangely and walking into traffic by a strip mall.
+On Tuesday, reported he was acting strangely and walking into traffic by a strip mall.

 The longer of the two videos released by police came from a surveillance camera in the drive-thru of a restaurant.
 It is roughly a minute, has no sound and police blurred out the heads of everyone in it.